LuisinaLlugdar/holbertonschool-low_level_programming/variables_if_else_while/README.md

 6-print_numberz.c: the same as 5 but can't use char, only putchar, and it can be used only twice.
 7-print_tebahpla.c: prints the lowercase alphabet in reverse, followed by a new line.
 8-print_base16.c: prints all the numbers of base 16 in lowercase (0123456789abcdef), followed by a new line.
 Use putchar, only three times.
+9-print_comb.c: prints all possible combinations of single-digit numbers.
+Numbers must be separated by , and followed by a space.
+Numbers should be printed in ascending order.
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden).
+All your code should be in the main function.
+You can only use putchar four times maximum in your code.
+You are not allowed to use any variable of type char.